iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 These describe what is being proposed, evaluated, checked against policy, reviewed, approved, or packaged for release.

 - release candidate
+- evaluation run
 - evaluation result
+- policy-check run
 - policy-check result
 - approval request
 - approval decision
 - evidence pack
 - supporting document attached to a release candidate

+An evaluation run should identify the release candidate being evaluated, the evaluation suite definition used for that run, the dataset version used for that run, the trigger source, and the execution timestamps.
+One evaluation run may then produce one or more evaluation-result records.

+A policy-check run should identify the release candidate being checked, the policy bundle used for that run, the trigger source, and the execution timestamps.
+One policy-check run may then produce one or more policy-check-result records.

 An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
 One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
 Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.

 An approval decision marked as approved with exception should also record the unmet requirement, the reason the exception was allowed, the approver responsible for that exception, any required mitigation or follow-up action, and, if relevant, an expiry date for that exception.

-A release candidate may therefore have zero or more evaluation-result records, each linked to the evaluation suite definition and dataset version that produced it; zero or more policy-check-result records, each linked to the policy bundle that produced it; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
-Before a release candidate can move into an approved or ready-for-deployment state, it should have the evaluation-result records, policy-check-result records, and approval decisions required for that release.
+A release candidate may therefore have zero or more evaluation-run records, each linked to the evaluation suite definition and dataset version used for that run; zero or more evaluation-result records produced through those evaluation runs; zero or more policy-check-run records, each linked to the policy bundle used for that run; zero or more policy-check-result records produced through those policy-check runs; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
+Before a release candidate can move into an approved or ready-for-deployment state, it should have the completed evaluation-run records, evaluation-result records, completed policy-check-run records, policy-check-result records, and approval decisions required for that release.

-In this model, evaluation-result records and policy-check-result records are the authoritative release-time records used for approval, traceability, and audit.
-Internal execution jobs or pipeline runs may exist operationally, but they are not treated here as first-class release records unless the implementation later chooses to model them separately.
+In this model, evaluation-run records and policy-check-run records are the authoritative release-time execution records, while evaluation-result records and policy-check-result records are the authoritative outcome records used for approval, traceability, and audit.

 Each evidence pack and each supporting document attached to a release candidate should link directly to the release candidate they belong to.
-Each evidence pack should also link to the evaluation-result records, policy-check-result records, approval decisions, and supporting documents that it packages or summarizes for that release candidate.
+Each evidence pack should also link to the evaluation-run records, evaluation-result records, policy-check-run records, policy-check-result records, approval decisions, and supporting documents that it packages or summarizes for that release candidate.

 Typical fields for release records include:
 - related release candidate
 - related approval request, where applicable
-- related asset versions, including the evaluation suite definition linked to an evaluation-result record and the policy bundle linked to a policy-check-result record
+- related asset versions, including the evaluation suite definition and dataset version linked to an evaluation run or evaluation-result record, and the policy bundle linked to a policy-check run or policy-check-result record
-- record-specific state or outcome fields, such as release-candidate state, measured evaluation results, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
+- record-specific state or outcome fields, such as release-candidate state, evaluation-run state, measured evaluation results, policy-check-run state, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence
 - created date